 Non-PPO Provider payments will be made, at the Trust's option, to the Covered Person, to the Covered Person's estate, to the Provider or as required under federal law, such as for a Qualified Medical Child Support Order.
-No assignment whether made before or after services are provided, of any amount payable
+No assignment whether made before or after services are provided, of any amount payable according to this Plan shall be recognized or accepted as binding upon the Trust, unless otherwise required by federal law.

 Non-PPO Providers that claim payment under the Plan shall be obligated to submit to a prompt audit of their claims by the Plan, notwithstanding any internal rules the Provider may have to the contrary.
-In the event a Non-PPO Provider refuses or delays a reasonable audit request by the Plan, the Plan shall have the right to withhold payment on the claim in question and on other pending or future claims from the Non-PPO Provider.
+In the event a Non-